In-Depth Understanding of C/C++ Compilation and Linking Technology 6 – A2: Dynamic Library Design Basics – ABI Interface Design

 00D 00000010 SECT4 notype () External | ?split@charlies_tools@@YAXABV?$basic_string@DU?$char_traits@D@std@@V?$allocator@D@2@@std@@D@Z (void __cdecl charlies_tools::split(class std::basic_string<char,struct std::char_traits<char>,class std::allocator<char> > const &,char))

-00E 00000020 SECT4 notype () External | ?split@charlies_tools@@YAXABV?$basic_string@DU?$char_traits@D@std@@V?$allocator@D@2@@std@@V?$basic_string_view@DU?$char_traits@D@std@@@3@@Z (void __cdecl charlies_tools::split(class std::basic_string<char,struct std::char_traits<char>,class std::allocator<char> > const &,class std::basic_string_view<char,struct std::char_traits<char> >))In fact, we can see that the symbols written into the relocatable files look completely different, indicating that we cannot universalize our symbols at all.
-In addition, we have features like overloading, a technique that allows us to provide the same function name with different parameter lists coexisting in a single object file, forcing our toolchains to put extra effort into handling these issues.
+00E 00000020 SECT4 notype () External | ?split@charlies_tools@@YAXABV?$basic_string@DU?$char_traits@D@std@@V?$allocator@D@2@@std@@V?$basic_string_view@DU?$char_traits@D@std@@@3@@Z (void __cdecl charlies_tools::split(class std::basic_string<char,struct std::char_traits<char>,class std::allocator<char> > const &,class std::basic_string_view<char,struct std::char_traits<char> >))In reality, we can see that the symbols written into the relocatable file look completely different.
+This indicates that we cannot use our symbols in a generic way.
+Furthermore, features like function overloading allow us to use the same function name with different parameter lists within a single object file.
+Consequently, our toolchain has to go to great lengths to handle these complexities.

-Static Data Initialization Issues
+Static Data Initialization

 static void init_a_and_b() {